w-foster/instagram-mcp-hackathon/README.md

 ## Environment Variables

-Configure environment variables separately for both backend and frontend as described in their README files.
+Configure environment variables separately for both backend and frontend as described in their README.md files.

+---

+## Contributors

+- Will Foster
+- Andy Peng
+- Lucas Chan
+- Yile Huang